Lacquer Turned White? 4 Effective Methods To Fix It

 This is a good technique to prevent lacquer blushing and avoid getting white spots in the lacquer finish.

-2. Prepare The Surface
+2. Prepare The Wood Surface

-Wipe the entire wood surface with the mineral spirit of denatured alcohol.
 Apply mineral spirits all over the wood using the correct methods and wipe gently with light strokes.

 Mineral spirits or denatured alcohol are useful to eliminate white spots in previously applied lacquer finish.